linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/27 Exotic Options II.md

 Example 3.
 Suppose S = $40, K = $40, σ = 0.3, r = 0.08, T - t = 0.25, and δ = 0.
 The price of an ordinary call is an asset call less 40 cash calls.
 Using results in Examples 1 and 2, the price of the ordinary call is $23.30 - 40 × $0.5129 = 2.7848.

-The price of a gap call in which the owner pays $20 (K1) if the stock is greater than $40 (K2) at expiration is $23.20 - 20 × $0.5129 = 13.0427.
+The price of a gap call in which the owner pays \$20 (K1) if the stock is greater than \$40 (K2) at expiration is $23.20 - 20 × $0.5129 = 13.0427.

 # Delta-Hedging All-or-Nothing Options

 All-or-nothing options appear frequently in writings about options, but they are relatively rare in practice.
 The reason is that they are easy to price but hard to hedge.
 To understand why, think about the position of a market-maker when such an option is close to expiration.
 The nightmare scenario for a market-maker is that the option is close to expiration and close to the strike price.
 In this case a small swing in the stock price can determine whether the option is inor out-of-the-money, with the payoff changing discretely.
 This potential for a small price change to have a large effect on the option value is evident in Figure 1.

-To assess hedging difficulty, Figure 2 graphs the price and delta of cash calls paying  $1 with 3 months to expiration and 2 minutes to expiration.
+To assess hedging difficulty, Figure 2 graphs the price and delta of cash calls paying  \$1 with 3 months to expiration and 2 minutes to expiration.
 With 3 months to go, hedging is straightforward and delta is well-behaved.
-However, with 2 minutes to go until expiration, the cash call delta at$ 40 is 15.
+However, with 2 minutes to go until expiration, the cash call delta at\$ 40 is 15.
 For the at-the-money option, delta and gamma approach infinity at expiration because an arbitrarily small change in the price can result in a 1 change in the option's value.

 An ordinary call or put is easier to hedge because the payoff is continuous—there is no discrete jump at the strike price as the option approaches expiration.
 Supershares provide an alternative technology for creating complex payoffs.